tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

   - for example, write: wr=80, park=0, nom=60.
 This is clearer than writing 80-0-60, whose meaning depends on the relevant board manufacturer
 - you can get a quick feeling for approximate RTT values by setting your IOLs and RTLs all on auto and rebooting a few times, then seeing whether the RTLs/IOLs train well
 - About scaling: as you increase demands on your memory controller (e.g. setting higher frequency, lower CAS latency) then the optimal values will change.
-  - Park drops towards 0
-  - Nom rises towards Wr
-  - Wr usually remains static at 80
-  - Very high frequencies may benefit from wr=120
+  - Wr usually remains static at 80; very high frequencies may benefit from wr=120
+  - Nom drops slightly (e.g., 80-40-40 optimal at 4200C15, 80-40-34 optimal at 4300C15)
+  - (Previously I found that Park drops towards 0 and Nom increases towards Wr, but I cannot replicate this, perhaps due to using different sticks?)
 - it is very possible that memory channels A and B prefer slightly different RTTs.
   - for example, CHA might prefer 80-0-48 while CHB should be 80-0-60 for optimal stability.
   - Start by optimizing both channels together, changing values for both channels at once.
 Then finish the process by tweaking the RTTs slightly up and down one channel at a time, to look for better values.